egel-lang/egel-markdown/README.md

         def fac = [0 -> 1| N -> N * (fac (N - 1))];;
 ```

-The code is dynamically evaluated so egel declarations must be ended
+The code is dynamically evaluated so egel declarations must end
 with double semicolons.

 ## Shorthands